 Authenticity & Source

 Yes!!
 All our Native American jewellery is Authentic.
-Our team travel to the South West each year to buy directly from Artists and build our curated collection.
-Our pieces are sourced directly from established artisans.
+Our team travel to the US and visit the South West multiple times a year to buy directly from Artists.
+Our pieces are sourced directly from established artisans to ensure they are paid appropriately for their craft

 Look for unique craftsmanship, slight imperfections (handmade hallmarks), sterling silver stamps, and artist signatures or tribal hallmarks.